As some states open Covid-19 vaccines to all, many others are still weeks away. Here's a timeline. - KVIA

 John McGee, 21, told CNN on Tuesday that he was mindlessly scrolling through Twitter last Monday when he saw Mississippi Gov. Tate Reeves’ post: “Starting tomorrow, ALL new appointments will be open to ALL Mississippians.
 Get your shot friends – and let’s get back to normal!”

-Mississippi is one of three states that have expanded coronavirus vaccine eligibility to anyone 16 and older, and a CNN analysis finds that more than a dozen more plan to open up to people 16 and older by the end of April.
+Mississippi is 1 of 5 states that have expanded coronavirus vaccine eligibility to anyone 16 and older, and a CNN analysis finds that at least 20 more plan to open up to people 16 and older by the end of April.

 McGee, who lives in Columbus, Mississippi, decided to waste no time last week.